JunyiZhou-Conny/PediatricSavior/README.md

 2. **Hosted Zone Configuration:**
    - A hosted zone in Route 53 is where you manage your domain's DNS records.
 Usually this is managed automatically by AWS.
 Be aware of its existence.

-### Miscellaneous

-- **Backend Modifications:**
-  - Update the `main.py` file if there are changes in the simulation or configuration files.

-- **Environment Variables:**
-  - Ensure to provide the OpenAI API key and other necessary environment variables during deployment.

 ### Adding SSL Certificate and DNS Configuration

 1. **Request SSL Certificate:**